Substance Use

 • 401-800 mg – Dangerous decreases in temperature, blood pressure, and pulse, increasing the risk of death or coma

-The entire cluster of symptoms is known as acute alcohol withdrawal (AW).
+The entire cluster of severe symptoms is known as acute alcohol withdrawal (AW).
 Although some individuals experience mild symptoms, the events and disease processes that accompany AW can be life-threatening.

 The symptoms associated with alcohol withdrawal can begin as early as six hours following the initial decline from peak intoxication.